leolourencof/leolourencof/README.md

 - 🔭 I’m currently working on ...Front-end and Back-end development
 - 📫 How to reach me: ...leonnardocabralf@gmail.com
-- ⚡ Curiosity: ...I’m a Full Stack developer, I love Start Lord, music, anime, movies, series and technology.
-I worked with automotive electronics and electronics as a hobby.
-I’m potterhead, griffindor house, I like Studio Ghibli anime.
+- ⚡ Curiosity: ...I'm a Full Stack developer, I love music, anime, movies, series, and technology.
+I'm a Harry Potter fan, Gryffindor house, and I like Studio Ghibli.

 <br>